kodecocodes/SC_MarkStruzinski/README.md

 #### Web App Setup

-Our next step is to set up our web server.
+Our first step is to set up our web server.
 Since Shared Web Credentials requires a functioning domain set up over SSL, we will use a free [Heroku](https://www.heroku.com) account.
 Heroku offers up to 5 free domains, and will satisfy this Apple requirement.

 1. Head on over to the [Heroku Site](https://www.heroku.com).
 Setup a free account if you don't already have one, and log in.
 2. Set up the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) following the instructions for macOS using either homebrew or the native installer